biofcallejas/pysplicing/README.md

 Before running TACOS (Trichomonad Assembler for COmplex Splicing), please make sure you meet the following requirements:

-TACOS has been tested on python 3.8.12, and needs the following libraries (some might require manual installation):
+TACOS has been tested on python 3.8.12, and needs the following libraries/spftware (some might require manual installation):

 ```
 import tabulate
 import plotext
 import pysam
 import six

+STAR
+StringTie
+Samtools
 ```

 Mapping parameters.
 TACOS has been tested with STAR 2.7.6a.